olleharstedt/olleharstedt.github.io/_posts/2017-01-12-typestate-in-fstar.markdown

 ## 1. Introduction

 [F\*](https://www.fstar-lang.org/) (pronounced "f star") is a new functional programming language with refinement types, effect types and incremental proving.
 Cool!
-But what does that mean?
+So what does that mean?

-### Incremental proving
+### 1.1 Incremental proving

 You don't _have_ to prove anything in F\* - its default is to assume ML-like effects and types, like in OCaml and F#.
 But you _can_ prove a lot of things.
 Some things are even proven _for_ you.
 Take a simple add function: